RLOpenCatalyst/catdocs/Catalyst/source/BOTssetup.rst

 BOTs
 ^^^^^

-BOTs is ready-made automated scripts.
+BOTs are ready-made automated scripts.

 If you have not configured your BOTs setup, ask your admin to set up BOTs.